 Return value

-The function returns an integer representing the count of the substring occurrences.
+An integer representing the count of the substring occurrences.

 Example